 Some of the positives of flipped learning include:

-- Helps kids stay on track and work at their pace.
+- It helps kids stay on track and work at their pace.
 When a child is sick or out of class for another reason, they can still keep up with the coursework as long as they have an internet connection.

 - Students have opportunities to review material multiple times until they understand the concepts.